 These pages from vintage modeling magazines like Flying Aces, Air Trails, American Modeler, American Aircraft Modeler, Young Men, Flying Models, Model Airplane News, R/C Modeler, captured the era.
 All copyrights acknowledged.

 In the late 1970s, I was working on my private pilot license and dreamed of building a homebuilt airplane.
 The Bowers Fly Baby biplane was the first choice based on my nearly non-existent budget since it was all-wood and used a 65 HP engine.
 What I really wanted was an EAA Acro-Sport biplane.
 I was a member of the Experimental Aircraft Association (EAA) at the time and first learned of it in their monthly magazine.
-This scale rendition apprearing in the November 1974 American Aircraft Modeler really made me want to build one.
+This scale rendition appearing in the November 1974 issue of American Aircraft Modeler magazine really made me want to build one.
 Unlike the Pitts Special or the Christian Eagle, the Acro-Sport can be tackled by most people of average building skills, and cost a whole lot less for materials and powerplant.

 An Airplanes and Rockets website visitor asked that I post this article for reference while building the model from an old set of plans that he has.
 Hopefully, he will send a photo of the completed craft once it's ready to fly.